google/closure-templates/documentation/reference/functions.md

 Explicitly coerces the argument to a boolean.

+IMPORTANT: Sanitized content types (e.g. `html`) that are empty currently implicitly coerce to `true`, but this will be changed soon.
+If you want to check if the contents are non-empty, use `isFalseyOrEmpty()`.
+See go/soy-sanitized-types-boolean-coercion for more info.

+### `isFalseyOrEmpty(value)` {#isFalseyOrEmpty}

+Returns true if the value is falsey, or if it is a sanitized content type (e.g. `html`) that has empty content.

 ### `checkNotNull(value)` {#checkNotNull}

 Throws a runtime exception if the given value is `null` and returns the value